microtrain/bootcamp/99-Appendix/Cloud/AWS-Night.md

 # Amazon Web Services (AWS)

 In this unit we will launch a cloud infrastructure.
 This will include
-* Registering a domain name
 * Creating an AWS account
-* Creating a thrid party database
 * Spinning up a web server on EC2
 * Configuraing an Elastic IP
 * Creating a valid TLS connection against a real CA.